-The Bank holds an Annual Strategy Meeting with its regulator, the PRA, where long term development and strategy of the Bank are discussed.
-Directors take into account the regulatory developments and requirements when setting the strategy of the Bank.
+The Bank holds an Annual Strategy Meeting with its regulator, the Prudential Regulation Authority (the "PRA"), where long term development and strategy of the Bank are discussed.
+Directors consider regulatory developments and requirements when setting the strategy.

-• People
+People

 People are at the core of providing services to our customers.
 We manage our people's performance and development to make sure we operate effectively and efficiently, with high standards of conduct and regard for our customers.
 We also make sure that we share common values and seek to model the standards and values expected of all staff through day-to-day engagements.